Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Confident-NPG-CMDP, a local-access algorithm for CMDP

 \subsection{A primal-dual approach}

 We approach solving the CMDP problem by framing it as an equivalent saddle-point problem:

-where $L: \Pi_{rand} \times \R_{+} \to \R$ is the Lagrange function.
-For a policy $\pi \in \Pi_{rand}$ and a Lagrange multiplier $\lambda \in \R_{+}$, we have
+where $L: \Pi_{\text{rand}} \times \R_{+} \to \R$ is the Lagrange function.
+For a policy $\pi \in \Pi_{\text{rand}}$ and a Lagrange multiplier $\lambda \in \R_{+}$, we have

-Let $(\pi^*, \lambda^*)$ be the solution to this saddle-point problem.
+Let $(\pi^*, \lambda^*)$ be a solution to this saddle-point problem.
 By an equivalence to a LP formulation and strong duality \citep{altman2021constrained}, $\pi^*$ is the policy that achieves the optimal value in the CMDP as defined in \cref{eq:cmdp}.
-The optimal Lagrange multiplier $\lambda^* \doteq \argmin_{\lambda \geq 0} L(\pi^*, \lambda)$, Therefore, solving \cref{eq:cmdp} is equivalent to finding the saddle-point of the Lagrange function.
+An optimal Lagrange multiplier $\lambda^* \in \argmin_{\lambda \geq 0} L(\pi^*, \lambda)$, Therefore, solving \cref{eq:cmdp} is equivalent to finding a saddle-point of the Lagrange function.